nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **Use case: UC09 - Show Event details**

-Preconditions: At least one Event has been added to Managera.
+Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests Event details, specifying an Event name.
+1. Event Organiser requests for an event's details, specifying an event name.
-2. Managera displays the details of the Event with the given name.
+2. Managera displays the details of the event with the given name.

     Use case ends.

 **Extensions**

 * 1a.
-Managera detects missing details for showing Event details.
+Managera detects missing details for showing event details.

     * 1a1.
 Managera shows an error message citing missing parameter.

       Use case resumes at step 1.

 * 1b.
-Managera could not find the Event.
+Managera could not find the event.

     * 1b1.
-Managera shows an error message stating that the given name does not correspond to an existing Event.
+Managera shows an error message stating that the given name does not correspond to an existing event.

       Use case resumes at step 1.

 **Use case: UC10 - Show Event Participants**

-Preconditions: At least one Event has been added to Managera.
+Preconditions: At least one event has been added to Managera.

 **MSS**

-1. Event Organiser requests a list of Event Participants of a specific event.
+1. Event Organiser requests a list of event participants of a specific event.
-2. Managera displays the list of Participants of the Event.
+2. Managera displays the list of participants of the event.

     Use case ends.

 **Extensions**

 * 1a.
-Managera detects missing details to show Event participants.
+Managera detects missing details to show event participants.

     * 1a1.
 Managera shows an error message citing missing parameter.

       Use case resumes at step 1.

 * 1b.
-Managera could not find the Event.
+Managera could not find the event.

     * 1b1.
-Managera shows an error message stating that the given name does not correspond to an existing Event.
+Managera shows an error message stating that the given name does not correspond to an existing event.

       Use case resumes at step 1.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 Participants without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 participants without a noticeable sluggishness in performance for typical usage.
 3. Should be able to hold up to 100 events without a noticeable sluggishness in performance for typical usage.
 4. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.